-- After setting your mailbox up (see bullets above), you may also want to log into the Avaya Aura Messaging web portal to configure fax, Reach Me, Nofiy Me, and other settings.
+- After setting your mailbox up you may also want to log into the Avaya Aura Messaging web portal to configure fax, Reach Me, Notify Me, and other settings.
 You will need to use the new password that you set up above

 Getting Help and Service Availability

-If you are experiencing voice mail/unified communications troubles or need other assistance, please contact your Telephone Administrator .
-For emergency situations please contact Telecommunications & Emergency Support Technologies.
+If you are experiencing voice mail/unified communications trouble or need other assistance, please contact your Telephone Administrator.
+For emergency situations please contact Telecommunications and Emergency Technologies.

-In addition, the How To Use section below provides documents for setting up and using many of the voice mail and unified communications features provided in the Avaya Aura Messaging system.
+In addition, the How To Use this Service section below provides documents for setting up and using many of the voice mail and unified communications features provided in the Avaya Aura Messaging system.